JS-DevTools/simplifyify/README.md

   -m, --minify              Create a minified bundle (*.min.js) for each source file.

-  -v, --test                Create a bundle with code-coverage instrumentation
+  -c, --coverage            Create a bundle with code-coverage instrumentation
-                            (*.test.js) for each source file.
+                            (*.coverage.js) for each source file.

   -d, --debug               Create a source map (*.js.map) for each bundle